thinkful-ei-iguana/petfullll-client/README.md

-# Petful built by Austin Tumlinson and Krystle Knoweski
+# Petful built by Austin Tumlinson and Krystle Noweski
 Petful is an app that allows users to adopt a pet.
 Upon start you will be placed in line while those ahead of you can adopt a pet out of the currently available options, when its your turn you will have the choice to adopt a dog or cat.
 You can see your place in line while you wait.

 ## Live App